The Best Vertical Bike Racks for Cars with a Hitch

 TRUNK ACCESS: Yes, when loaded or unloaded

-KEY FEATURES: Hydraulic damper system for lowering bikes, available in multiple capacities
+KEY FEATURES: Hydraulic damper system for lowering bikes, available in multiple capacities, highest per basket weight capacity

 Bike Compatibility

-• Small Wheel Basket: Fits 20″ kids bikes.
+- Small Wheel Basket: Fits 20” wheel sizes.
 Can be modified with a pool noodle to haul 16″ bikes in a pinch

 Parking and Storage

-PARKING IN YOUR GARAGE: Rack height from bottom of the hitch bar to top of the tire basket is 58″.
-Likely that it will have enough vertical clearance for an average garage.
+PARKING IN YOUR GARAGE: The rack measures 58 inches from the bottom of the hitch bar to the top of the tire baskets, giving most vehicles enough vertical clearance for a standard garage.

 Thule ReVert